Collector of Cracked Pots

 By Gene Markland

--- One of my favorite movie heroes is Indiana Jones.
+One of my favorite movie heroes is Indiana Jones.
 I love to watch his adventures as he searches for artifacts from past civilizations.
-Real life archeologists sometimes search for years to find only scattered pieces of pottery.
+Real life archaeologists sometimes search for years to find only scattered pieces of pottery.
 It’s amazing how painstakingly they put all the shattered pieces together.
 In many instances they are able to completely reconstruct the pottery to its original form.

 Other than the obvious cracks, once the repairs are made, it looks as good as new.
 Once restored, a quality piece is usually placed in a museum where it is illuminated by special light and prominently displayed on a pedestal for all to see and enjoy.